-As part of its mission in advocating for energy plans, policies and systems that 8. best serve the environmental, public health and economic interest of communities in the Southeast, SACE supports policies and agency actions that accelerate development of solar power in the residential sector, industrial and commercial sector, and at the utility-scale level.
-Solar power provides cost-effective and emission-free power which places downward pressure on rates over the long term, while reducing the energy sector's environmental impact that includes impacts to air quality, and water quality and quantity.
+8. As part of its mission in advocating for energy plans, policies and systems that best serve the environmental, public health and economic interest of communities in the Southeast, SACE supports policies and agency actions that accelerate the rate of development of cost-effective solar power in the residential sector, industrial and commercial sector, and at the utility-scale level.
+Solar power provides cost-effective and emission-free power which places downward pressure on rates over the long term, while reducing the energy sector's negative environmental impacts to air quality, and water quality and quantity.
 Utility-scale solar, projects interconnected directly to the transmission system and supplying the utility with power, are an important utility resource in providing cost-effective and emission-free power that drives down rates while also promoting clean, safe and healthy communities in the Southeast and nationally.
-The Public Utility and Regulatory Policies Act ("PURPA") was enacted in 1978 with a goal of encouraging increased energy independence in the United States by requiring, in part, states to establish the prices retail utilities must pay to third-party renewable energy developers, known as qualifying facilities ("QF") - thus giving small renewable energy developers a market for their power.2 The price is set at the utilities avoided cost.3 Therefore, PURPA plays a critical role in advancing utility-scale solar development in states such as Florida that don't have a coordinated
+Therefore, policies that help accelerate the adoption of utility-scale solar projects further the mission of SACE and its members.
+One such policy, The Public Utility and Regulatory Policies Act ("PURPA") was enacted in 1978 with a goal of encouraging increased energy independence in the United States by requiring, in part, states to establish the prices retail utilities must pay for power from third-party-owned renewable energy projects, known as qualifying facilities ("QF") - thus giving small renewable energy developers a market for their power.
+The price is set at the utilities avoided cost.
+PURPA plays a critical role in advancing cost effective utility-scale solar development in states, such as Florida, that don't have a coordinated and comprehensive policy for solar development.
+While the Federal Energy Regulatory Commission ("FERC") determines QF status, state utility commissions, such as this Commission, have jurisdiction over the terms of QF contracts, power purchase agreements ("PPAs"), including how utilities calculate the avoided cost rate at which QFs are paid for purchased power.
+The QF terms, over which the Commission has jurisdiction, are critical to the success of PURPA and the development of QF solar projects in Florida.

-2 16 U.S.C. § 796(17)(A).
+&lt;sup>2 16 U.S.C. § 796(17)(A).
 Pursuant to PURPA, two types of facilities are eligible for QF status: small power production and cogeneration facilities.
 A small power production facility is a generating facility with capacity of 80 MW or less whose primary energy source is renewable energy, such as hydroelectric, wind, solar, biomass, waste or geothermal resources.

-$[\]frac{3}{3}$ 16 U.S.C. § 824a-3(d).
+&lt;sup>3 16 U.S.C. § 824a-3(d).
 In keeping with PURPA requirements, § Section 366.051, Fla.
 Stat. states that a utility must purchase power from small power producers at the utilities' "full avoided cost."
-(Avoided cost is defined in PURPA as "the cost to the electric utility of the electric energy which, but for the purchase from such cogenerator or small power producer, such utility would generate or purchase from another source).
+(Avoided cost is defined in PURPA as "the cost to the electric utility of the electric energy which, but for the purchase from such cogenerator or